JonathanCen/MidWay/README.md

  Then run the following command in the command line and go to the desired directory to store this project:

-Clone this repository
+Clone this repository:

     git clone https://github.com/JonathanCen/MidWay.git

-Go into the repository
+Go into the repository:

     cd MidWay

-Install all dependicies
+Install all dependencies:

     npm install

-Go into the back-end directory
+Go into the back-end directory:

     cd midwaybackend

-Install all dependicies
+Install all dependencies:

     npm install

 Then create a new `.env` file in the current directory and add these local variables with your API keys.
-For more information about the API keys go to the prerequisites
+For more information about the API keys go to the prerequisites:

 ```
 GOOGLE_MAPS_API_KEY=REPLACE_THIS_WITH_YOUR_GOOGLE_MAPS_API_KEY